Alexhuszagh/rust-lexical/README.md

 Extensive documentation is currently found in the [docs](/docs) subdirectory, as well as the `docs` subdirectory of each workspace.
 Each subdirectory contains a `Algorithm.md`, which explains algorithm design and implementation, and `Benchmarks.md` which shows the performance of the algorithm compared to other, known implementations.
 Any additional design considerations will be found there as well.

+For an analysis of build times, see [BuildTimings.md](/docs/BuildTimings.md).

 # Code Structure

 The project is split into compact, relatively isolated workspaces to enable fast compile times.
 Functionality is generally made **public**, although any non-documented members are not guaranteed to be stable.
 Tests are separated from the actual module, and comprehensively test each individual component.